 What is CRP?

-Conference Room Pilot (CRP) is a process that validates new systems and allows end-users to have hands-on experience before implementing the new system.
+A Conference Room Pilot (CRP) is a process that validates new systems and allows end-users to have hands-on experience before implementing the new system.
 CRP benefits organizations by enabling businesses to test new systems before fully committing to them.

 This can save organizations time and money by preventing them from investing in a system that doesn’t work well for their needs.
 Additionally, CRP provides valuable feedback from end-users that can be used to improve the system before it’s implemented.

-Three phases of Conference Room Pilot
+Three Phases of Conference Room Pilot

 - Scope